-A deeply colored and slightly crusty OKOGÉ ("burnt rice") often forms on the bottom of the pot (or inner rice cooker bowl).
+A deeply colored and slightly crusty OKOGE ("burnt rice") often forms on the bottom of the pot (or inner rice cooker bowl).
 This rice a delicious!
-When portioning out the mushroom-and-rice pilaf be sure to divvy up the okogé, too.
-Garnish with ao nori.
+When portioning out the mushroom-and-rice pilaf be sure to divvy up the okoge, too.